keithSchumacher/patterns-in-leaves/src/content/post/202406162036 Thoughts on Ex-Prodigy My Childhood And Youth.md

   - Education
   - Places
 title: "Thoughts on: Ex-Prodigy My Childhood And Youth by Norbert Wiener"
-description: Scattered reflections on the book and the power of reading biographies.
+description: Scattered reflections on the book and the utility of reading biographies.
 ---

 ## Broad Thoughts